Grey Nuns: Constitution

-The rule given to Marguerite d'Youville and her companions by the Sulpician priest, Father Louis Normant de Faradon, P.S.S, in 1745 received episcopal sanction in 1754, when Monseigneur de Pontbriant formed the society into an official religious community.
+The monastic rule, given to d'Youville and her companions by the Sulpician priest Louis Normant de Faradon in 1745, received episcopal sanction in 1754 when Monseigneur de Pontbriant formed the society into an official religious community.
 This rule forms the basis of the present constitution, which was approved by Pope Leo XIII on 30 July 1880.
 Besides the three vows of poverty, chastity, and obedience, the sisters pledge themselves to devote their lives to the service of suffering humanity.

 Sister communities

-The sisters undertook the first mission by a female religious institute to Western Canada in 1844, when a colony of Grey Nuns left their convent in Montreal and travelled to Saint Boniface, on the shore of the Red River.
+The sisters undertook the first mission by a female religious institute to Western Canada in 1844, when a colony of Grey Nuns left their convent in Montreal and travelled to St. Boniface, on the shore of the Red River.
 Several sister communities branched off from the Sisters of Charity of Montreal: